Request a Callback 0808 175 1966

 Direct Debit

 Just like UK banking, the fastest, easiest way to pay bills is via direct debit.
-This is the system that allows you to give instruction to your bank to allow a company to obtain payment electronically for regular bills.
+If you wish to open a Swiss bank account you will need to provide;

 Paying At The Post Office